bookdash/bookdash-books/a-dancers-tale/en/index.md

 They didn’t have children but never were sad, for they had a way to help all moms and dads.

-Their school, Dance For All, would give children a chance,from all walks of life,to learn and love dance.
+Their school, Dance For All, would give children a chance, from all walks of life, to learn and love dance.

 ![Phyllis looks out at the reader, while five other ballerinas dance on the page all around her.]({{ page.images-folder }}/12.jpg)